daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 ## 2) Reset WiFI

 During manufacturing, WiFi credentials may have been stored in your device.
-You need to clear them out before you can connected.
+You need to clear them out before you can connect.

 If you have an "Open Left" window opener, the clear WiFi button is located here: